venugudavalli/webcrawl/01-Mongodb.md

 	sudo service mongodb start

 		If you are using Ubuntu 16.04, you may run into an issue where you see the error mongodb: unrecognized service due to the switch from upstart to systemd.
-To get around this, you have to follow these steps.
+To get around this, you have to follow these steps. [follow the link here](https://www.techrepublic.com/article/how-to-install-mongodb-community-edition-on-ubuntu-linux/)

 		If you added the /etc/apt/sources.list.d/mongodb-org.list, remove it with the command sudo rm /etc/apt/sources.list.d/mongodb-org.list.
 		Update apt with the command sudo apt-get update.